Homemade Mango Frooti Recipe (Fresh Mango Drink Like the Original)

 • Free of preservatives and artificial colors

-Sip Frooti mango juice on a hot summer day or serve it for your parties, get-together, or barbecue parties.
+Sip Frooti mango juice on a hot summer day or serve it for your parties, get-togethers, or barbecue parties.
 You can also use it to make mocktails and cocktails.

 Ingredients

-Ripe Mangoes – I prefer to use Alphonso mangoes or Kesar mangoes as they are bright orange, sweet, less fibrous, and juicy.
-You can use any ripe and juicy mango of your choice, but make sure they are bright orange in color, sweet, and less fibrous.
+• Ripe Mangoes – I prefer Alphonso or Kesar mangoes, as they are bright orange, sweet, less fibrous, and juicy.
+You can use any ripe, juicy mango you like, but make sure it is bright orange, sweet, and less fibrous.
+You can also use frozen mangoes to make this drink.
+They are easily available in the freezer section of any Indian grocery store.

-Raw Mangoes – The addition of raw mangoes adds a slight tanginess to the drink.
+• Raw Mangoes – The addition of raw mangoes gives a slight tanginess to the drink.

-Citric Acid – It gives a nice tang to the drink.
-If citric acid is not available, you can replace it with lime juice or lemon juice.
+• Citric Acid – It gives the drink a nice tang.
+If citric acid is unavailable, you can substitute it with lime or lemon juice.

 How To Make Mango Frooti